Top 5 Benefits of Drinking Water

 Here are the top 5 benefits of drinking water (that might give you extra motivation to drink more of it):

 Drinking water helps your body lose weight in several ways.
 First, it boosts your metabolism by speeding up your caloric burn.
 Your body works every time it ingests something.
-Water contains no calories, but your body still works as the water comes into your body.
+Water contains no calories, but your body still works as you consume water.
 The Journal of Endocrinology & Metabolism conducted a study in which men and women who drank 16 ounces of water had their metabolic rate increase by 30%.

 Perhaps you’ve been hungry and someone has recommended you just drink water.
 No, water does not fill you up like food does, but being thirsty and being hungry actually have most of the same symptoms: stomach gurgling, empty feeling, and lack of energy.
 A good piece of advice is to drink a glass or two of water about 30 minutes before you eat.
 Then, you’ll be able to identify just how hungry you are and how much you should eat.